django-webpack/django-webpack-loader/README.md

 `webpack_static` template tag provides facilities to load static assets managed by webpack in django templates.
 It is like django's built in `static` tag but for webpack assets instead.
+The base path is based on webpack's `publicPath` option.

 In the below example, `logo.png` can be any static asset shipped with any npm or bower package.

 ```HTML+Django